The "silent epidemic".

 Do these sound familiar?

-1. Vaginal dryness, itching and tearing: Reduced estrogen levels can cause the vaginal tissues to become thinner, drier, and less elastic, leading to discomfort, itching, thinning, and tearing.
+1. Vaginal dryness, itching and tearing: The drop in hormone levels at menopause can cause the vaginal tissues to become thinner, drier, and less elastic, leading to discomfort, itching, thinning, and tearing.

 2. Sexual discomfort due to vaginal dryness, thinning and tearing issues.